 Structurally, Afro hair has curved hair follicles, while straight hair has round follicles, and wavy hair has oval follicles.
 The curved follicles of Afro hair make the hair strand grow at a sharp angle to the scalp, which increases the risk of ingrown hairs and dryness since natural oils have a harder time traveling down the hair shaft.
 These structural differences are important in hair restoration, as the curved follicles require careful extraction and implantation to preserve the curl pattern and reduce follicle damage during an Afro hair transplant.

-While countries like the UK, US, or Germany tend to be expensive, several countries offer skilled Afro hair restoration at more affordable rates.
-This makes them popular among international patients seeking cost-effective yet high-quality options.
+While the UK, US, and Germany carry higher prices, several countries offer skilled Afro hair restoration at lower rates, which makes them popular among international patients comparing cost against quality.

-Why is Turkey the most common country in terms of Afro hair transplants?
+Why is Turkey one of the most common country in terms of Afro hair transplants?

 Turkey offers the best balance between cost and expertise.
 Clinics in Istanbul have specialists trained to work with 4C hair types using modified FUE and DHI techniques.
-Patients benefit from all-inclusive packages, airport pickup, translators, and hotel stays, all while paying significantly less than in the US or Europe.
+Patients benefit from all-inclusive packages covering airport pickup, translators, and hotel stays, while paying 50 to 70% less than in the US or Europe, a gap quantified country by country in the Afro hair transplant statistics (Vera Clinic Academy Database, 2026; Statista, 2025).

 What Are the Advantages of Getting an Afro Hair Transplant in Turkey?

 An Afro hair transplant in Turkey offers a clear advantage when compared to countries like the UK, US, or Germany.
-The cost is significantly lower — patients expect to pay up to 70% less than in Western clinics, without a reduction in quality.
+The cost is lower: patients pay up to 70% less than in Western clinics, without a reduction in quality (Vera Clinic Academy Database, 2026; Statista, 2025).
 This price gap exists because Turkey has a high volume of procedures and government-supported medical tourism infrastructure, not because the care is inferior.

 The process is faster and more accessible.
 In Turkey, many clinics accommodate consultations, surgery, and recovery within a single week, whereas in the US or Europe, patients face long waiting lists and fragmented care.
 Safety is another reason Turkey leads.
-Reputable clinics follow international standards like JCI accreditation and employ surgeons experienced in 4C hair types, reducing the risk of transection and complications during extraction.
+Reputable clinics, Vera Clinic among them, follow international standards like JCI accreditation and employ surgeons experienced in 4C hair types, which reduces the risk of transection and complications during extraction.

 This combination of affordability, specialization, and global standards has positioned Turkey as a preferred destination for Afro hair restoration.